we3lab/electric-emissions-misalignment/README.md

 ## Data preprocessing

-Code for data analysis can be found in `code/preprocess`.
+Code for data preprocessing can be found in `code/preprocess`.
 The preprocessing code was run in the following order:

 ```
-cd code/preprocess
 python compile_average_aefs.py
 python compile_average_mefs.py
 python compile_average_dams.py